walkingsk/walkingsks_keygenme_answers/scorp10ns_myfirst_crackme/README.md

 # scorp10ns_myfirst_crackme

-"prime number" is a nice idea
+"Prime number" is a nice idea

 - syntax of command line must be "crackme key"
   - `argc` must be exactly 2